 Paint a lighthouse

-Lighthouses are beautiful, and they sure make for great artwork.
-Paint or photograph a lighthouse, and give it to that relative who has a collection of lighthouse postcards.
+Lighthouses are beautiful and they make for great artwork.
+Paint or photograph a lighthouse and give your pic to that relative who has a collection of lighthouse postcards.

 Why We Love National Lighthouse Day